rsdoiel/antenna/planet.md

 ---

-## Israeli fire kills 30 in Gaza, says civil defence agency
+## Israeli strikes kill 140 in Gaza in 24-hours, medics say

 date: 2025-06-18, from: RTÉ News

-Gaza's civil defence agency has said 30 people were killed by Israeli fire in the Palestinian territory, including 11 who were seeking aid.
+Israeli gunfire and strikes killed at least 140 people across Gaza in the past 24 hours, local health officials have said.

 <br>